Filter Content

 Senior Academic Tutoring Program coordinated by Padea Tutoring

 The cost will be $78 per student per session to be paid directly to Padea, and students will sign up for the duration of the term, 8 weeks in total.
 Tutoring will start in Week 2 of Term 3.
+There is the option to sign up for individual sessions, but this is at a slightly higher cost.
+Your first session is complementary.
+More information is provided in the email sent this afternoon.

 Elevate Education Parent Webinars for Term Two